Growth in global oil demand to slow from 2025 - IEA

 This year, the IEA renamed its main scenario “Stated Policies”, instead of “New Policies”, to clarify that it reflects current policies.
 It is one of three scenarios used to show how energy demand could evolve over the next two decades.

+This change is an improvement, said Joeri Rogelj of the Grantham Institute at Imperial College London.

-“The (IEA’s central) scenario is not materially changed from last year, remains inconsistent with 1.5 C and several aspects of the Paris Agreement, and doesn’t present a scientifically consistent narrative,” said Joeri Rogelj of the Grantham Institute at Imperial College London.
+However, the IEA’s most ambitious scenario “remains inconsistent with 1.5 C and several aspects of the Paris Agreement and doesn’t present a scientifically consistent narrative”, he added.

 The IEA outlook sees primary energy demand growing by a quarter by 2040, with renewable energy accounting for half of the rise and gas for 35%.